📋 Applies to: All users · Module: Loads and Trips > Dispatch Planner v2

-Dispatching a load assigns a driver, truck, and trailer to a trip and advances the trip to Covered status, signaling the load is ready to move.
+Dispatching a load assigns a driver, truck, and trailer to a trip and advances the trip to Dispatched status, signaling the load is ready to move.

 Overview